Personal profile

 Summary

-I am a civil society expert with a successful track record of producing research that delivers beneficial impact for international NGOs seeking to enhance their accountability.
+I am a Professor of Civil Society and Social Impact with a successful track record of producing research that delivers beneficial outcomes for NGOs seeking to enhance their accountability.

 Research Interests

-My research interests include NGO accountability, NGO-community relationships, the role of language and translation in NGO development work, civil society space, and transnational advocacy networks.
+My research interests include NGO accountability and regulation, the role of language and translation in NGO development work, NGO-community relationships and pracademia (=research activity that bridges the academic-practitioner divide).
 I have published widely in a variety of formats on these issues, including monographs, journal articles and commissioned policy papers.

 I am an experienced PhD supervisor, and have steered several students to successful completion of their doctoral research.
-I welcome proposals from PhD candidates on civil society topics, particularly those that investigate NGO relationships with local partners and communities.
+I welcome proposals from PhD candidates on civil society topics, particularly those that investigate different aspects of NGO accountability.

 Biography

 I gained my PhD (International Relations) at the University of Southampton in 2004.
 My thesis examined the emergence of transnational public spheres among online networks of civil society activists.
-After some sessional lecturing at the University of Southampton, I was appointed Senior Lecturer in International Relations at Liverpool John Moores University (2005-08).
-I joined the University of Portsmouth in 2008 in the role of Senior Lecturer in International Relations.
-I was promoted to Reader in Civil Society in 2020.
+I worked at the University of Southampton and Liverpool John Moores University before joining the University of Portsmouth in 2008.

 Teaching Responsibilities